-44First-Year Legal Analysis, Writing & Research Guidelines, adopted by the faculty on May 11, 2005.
+45First-Year Legal Analysis, Writing & Research Guidelines, adopted by the faculty on May 11, 2005.

-45Academic Rules and Practices, May 1983, amended Nov.
+46Academic Rules and Practices, May 1983, amended Nov.
 23, 1983; April 16, 1998; March 25, 1999; March 10, 2005; Dec.
-14, 2017.
+14, 2017; September 12, 2024.
 See also Faculty Meeting Minutes, September 19, 1978.

-- a.
-Credit-bearing activities designated as co-curricular activities, including credit hours for the Iowa Law Review, Journal of Corporation Law, Journal of Transnational Law & Contemporary Problems, the Journal of Gender, Race & Justice, Appellate Advocacy I (LAW:9010), the Van Oosterhout/Baskerville Domestic Competition (LAW:9021) and the Jessup International Moot Court Competition (LAW:9038), Moot Court Board and Trial Advocacy Board, shall be graded on a pass/fail basis. - b.
-Advanced Moot Court Competition Team: Baskerville Team (LAW:9037:0001), Advanced Moot Court Competition Team: Environmental Law Team (LAW:9037:0002), and Jessup Moot Court Competition Team (LAW:9028) shall be graded on a pass/fail basis. - c.
-Introduction to Law & Legal Reasoning and Tutorial for Foreign-Trained Lawyers: Introduction to US Law & Legal System shall be graded on a pass/fail basis. - d.
-Advanced Legal Research courses may be graded pass/fail or numerically at the option of the instructor. - e.
-Trial Advocacy courses may be graded pass/fail or numerically at the option of the instructor. - f.
-The SJD Tutorial and SJD Independent Research and Writing shall be graded on an Honors/Pass/Fail basis. - g.
-The field work component of a field placement shall be graded pass/fail. - h.
-The 3-credit summer legal placement program shall be graded pass/fail. - 2.
-Other courses may be offered pass-fail, but only upon approval by the Faculty.
+e.
+Trial Advocacy courses may be graded pass/fail or numerically at the option of the instructor.

+f.
+The SJD Tutorial and SJD Independent Research and Writing shall be graded on an Honors/Pass/Fail basis.

+g.
+The field work component of a field placement shall be graded pass/fail.

+h.
+The 3-credit summer legal placement program shall be graded pass/fail.

+2. Other courses may be offered pass-fail, but only upon approval by the Faculty.
 An instructor seeking to offer a course on a pass/fail basis must demonstrate to the Faculty a compelling reason for departing from the standard policy that a numerical grade shall be assigned to each student in each course at the College of Law.
-Courses may not be approved as passfail on a lay-on-the-table basis. - 3.
-Faculty are required to award a numerical grade for a failure in a passfail course.
+Courses may not be approved as pass-fail on a lay-on-the-table basis.

+3. Faculty are required to award a numerical grade for a failure in a pass-fail course.